AggieSportsAnalytics/CourtCheck/README.md

 ### 🏁 Automate tennis match analysis using the power of computer vision.

-ourtCheck leverages advanced computer vision techniques to accurately track tennis ball movements and court boundaries in tennis matches.
+CourtCheck leverages advanced computer vision techniques to accurately track tennis ball movements and court boundaries in tennis matches.
 This project aims to provide real-time insights and automated decision-making in tennis, reducing human error and enhancing the accuracy of in/out calls.
 CourtCheck integrates Python, machine learning, and computer vision to create a seamless and efficient system for tennis match analysis.

 ![courtcheck-demo](https://github.com/AggieSportsAnalytics/CourtCheck/blob/main/images/game2_processed_10s.gif)